 GAP Insurance, What Is It And Do I Need It?

 Gap insurance is a type of motor vehicle insurance.
 This type of coverage comes into play if your car is totaled in an accident.
 Gap insurance is an optional coverage that will pay the difference between the actual cash value of your car and the amount you still owe on a lease or loan.
-This can be important, as many people often owe more on a vehicle that what it is worth after it starts to depreciate, or lose value.
-If your car is totaled in accident and you owe more on the loan that the car is worth, gap insurance or gap coverage can help pay that difference.
+This can be important, as many people often owe more on a vehicle that what it is worth after it starts to depreciate or lose value.
+If your car is totaled in an accident and you owe more on the loan that the car is worth, gap insurance or gap coverage can help pay that difference.

 If your car is fully paid off and you do not owe any loans, gap insurance would not be necessary.